FractalDiane/spellbook/README.md

 ## Publishing

-Publishing with `publish spellbook` allows you to share your immaculately-written spellbook with the world.
+Publishing with allows you to share your immaculately-written spellbook with the world.
 This means putting your spellbook into print, of course.

 ```
 turn to page Incantations